 - 1. Opportunity to redo the assessment after meeting with Teacher to create Plan of Relearning - 2.
 Teacher writes a Behavior Referral to notify administrators and document the violation - 3.
-Teacher communicates with Parent/Guardian - 4.
-School Counselor meets with student to have an academic check in and assign Academic Integrity Module - 5.
+Teacher communicates with Parent/Guardian

+- 4. School Counselor meets with student to have an academic check in and assign the mandatory Academic Integrity Module to be completed within three school days before proceeding to step 5 - 5.
 School Counselor communicates with Parent/Guardian to discuss the academic implications of Academic Violations - 6.
 Administrator meets with student to discuss the violation and possible consequences - a.
 Open Campus, Late Arrival/Early Release, and Privileged Study Hall could be revoked